sfortz/Pl_Concolic_Testing/README.md

 ![Implementation workflow](tool_arch.png)

-This work was submitted as a poster paper for the 15th International Symposium on Functional and Logic Programming (23/04/20 - 25/04/20, Akita, Japan).
+This work was submitted as a poster paper for the 15th International Symposium on Functional and Logic Programming (https://www.ipl.riec.tohoku.ac.jp/FLOPS2020/).

-More information about it is available on https://arxiv.org/abs/2002.07115.
+The full paper is also available on https://arxiv.org/abs/2002.07115.

 ### Installation of the SWIPrologZ3 interface